kiosk-exchange/kiosk/docs/intro/order.md

 ## Next Steps

 That concludes the introduction to the Kiosk protocol!
 To summarize, each product has a unique DIN.
 A DIN points to a `Market`.
 The `Market` specifies a product's name, price, availability and other information.
 The `Buy` contract sends `Kiosk Market Tokens` to a `Market` in exchange for the product being sold. `Orders` are recorded in the `OrderStore` contract.
-The Kiosk protocol is designed this way to condense the buying process on decentralized markets into a single action — *buy* — regardless of the product or market.
+The Kiosk protocol is designed this way to condense the buying process of decentralized markets into a single action — *buy* — regardless of the product or market.

 Now that you understand the motivation behind the Kiosk protocol, you'll learn [how it can be used in practice](../headers/basics.md).